mateo-cogeanu/xiaomi-bootloader-unlock/README.md

-# How to unlock the xiaomi bootloader
+# How to unlock the Xiaomi bootloader